 Josh Leone, a 3rd generation resident of the Russian River, is known for his reporting on fires, floods and other disasters.
-He is weather watcher, a community resource for extreme weather and fire information, and loves camping with his family.He helps to manage the Russian River Resources and Information Facebook page and the Sonoma County Fire Updates page.
+He is a weather watcher, a community resource for extreme weather and fire information, and loves camping with his family.He helps to manage the Russian River Resources and Information Facebook page and the Sonoma County Fire Updates page.

 Sara Paul manages Sonoma County Fire Updates, established on Facebook at the start of the 2017 Tubbs Fire and now a resource for vegetation fires, threatening weather and evacuation preparedness.
-When not reporting on fires, she might be found in the Monte Rio community garden or paddling on the Russian river.
+When not reporting on fires, she might be found in the Monte Rio community garden or paddling on the Russian River.

 CA Fire Scanner